srydell/archInstall/README.md

 This guide assumes you have a live disk of Arch linux on a usb stick.
 Otherwise these can be found [here](https://www.archlinux.org/download/).
 It will teach you to install Arch Linux alongside an existing partition of Windows.
 It will utilize Grub to switch between these.
 Large thanks to [gloriouseggroll](https://www.gloriouseggroll.tv/) for large parts of this guide.

+Don't forget to disable fast boot in Windows to ensure that files are saved in Windows when switching OS.

 * ## Verifying internet and EFI is set correctly

 Make sure that you have an ethernet cable and that EFI mode is set through BIOS.